giordifungula/GridChallenge3/README.md

-# GridChallenge3
+# GridsChallenge3
-I am working on Grid Challenges
+Working on Grid challenge 3